edmundhung/redux-orchestrate/README.md

 ### [**independent-counter**](https://codesandbox.io/s/github/EdStudio/redux-orchestrate/tree/master/examples/independent-counter)
 An example showcasing the compatible mode of `redux-orchestrate`.
-It allows rgw developer to start building new features using aggregate and services without breaking existing action creators and reducers.
+It allows developer to start building new features using aggregate and services without breaking existing action creators and reducers.
-There are [certain limitations](#limitation) in this mode.
+There are [certain limitations](#limitations) in this mode.

 ## Migration
 `redux-orchestrate` is completely __opt-in__.